-Welcome to your Hebrew Verses lessons reading through Romans!
-You're probably wondering, why bother reading a translation of Romans into Hebrew, when I could read a translation into English way faster, and then have more time for Netflix?
+Welcome to your Hebrew Verses lessons, reading through Romans!
+You're probably wondering, why bother reading a Hebrew translation of Romans when I could read an English translation way faster, and then have more time for Netflix?
 Watch the first lesson for my answer to that.
 It's worth it, trust me.
-And it's free!
+And that one's free!

 ~"Father Abraham"...what does that mean, that we're all Jewish?

 ~If you don't read Paul in context you'll go cray, here are two examples